βοΈFAQs

 If you're unsure of the severity of your submission, consider the following steps based on the information provided by CodeHawks:

-• Medium: Funds are indirectly at risk or there's a disruption of protocol functionality or availability.
+Medium: Funds are indirectly at risk, or protocol functionality or availability is disrupted.

-• Low: Funds are not at risk, but a function might be incorrect, or state might not be handled appropriately.
+Low: Funds are not at risk, but a function might be incorrect, or the state might not be handled appropriately.

-2. Judge's Discretion: Remember that there is some subjectivity involved in determining the severity.
+Judge's Discretion: Remember that determining the severity involves some subjectivity.
 The final categorization is up to the judges' discretion.
-If the protocol you're auditing has its own specific criteria, then that should be followed.
+If the protocol you're auditing has specific criteria that should be followed.

-4. Provide Detailed Information: When submitting, ensure you provide comprehensive details about the vulnerability.
+Provide Detailed Information: When submitting, provide comprehensive details about the vulnerability.
 This includes a summary, vulnerability details, potential impact, tools used, and recommended mitigation.
-The more information you provide, the easier it will be for the judges to assess the severity accurately.
+The more information you provide, the easier for the judges to assess the severity accurately.

-Lastly, even if you're unsure, it's better to submit your findings.
+Lastly, even if you're unsure, submitting your findings is better.
 The judges will review it and assign the appropriate severity based on their assessment.

 For more information consult How to Evaluate a Finding Severity.